 - Business mix sensitivities are used to determine how Solvency II capital requirements would move under different plan scenarios; - Reverse stress tests for assumptions based on standard stresses that are identified as sufficiently critical to the profitability and risk profile of the business to render it unviable.
-This analysis is informed by reviewing the results for specific scenario paths from assets and liabilities management (ALM) models; - An in-force risk profile analysis to understand the guarantee profile of the business, looking at minimum interest rate guarantees and other financial and non-financial guarantees; and - · Liability adequacy/reserve coverage analysis on a local accounting basis is used to identify potential liquidity risks.
+This analysis is informed by reviewing the results for specific scenario paths from assets and liabilities management (ALM) models; - An in-force risk profile analysis to understand the guarantee profile of the business, looking at minimum interest rate guarantees and other financial and non-financial guarantees; - · Liability adequacy/reserve coverage analysis on a local accounting basis is used to identify potential liquidity risks; and - Business mix sensitivities to determine how economic capital requirements would move under different plan scenarios.

-The Group's life underwriting risk undiversified SCR at 31 December 2018 is disclosed in section E.2.2.
+The Group's life underwriting risk undiversified SCR at 31 December 2019 is disclosed in section E.2.2.